-As seen in Table service for only standby time.
-3.2, one full time or 11 pay hours using perator could delive unpaid split time er the same seven ho between the two sl urs of driving nifts and paid Budget a und
+As seen in Table 3.2, one full time operator could deliver the same seven hours of driving service for only 11 pay hours using unpaid split time between the two shifts and paid standby time.

 Table 3.2 Split Run: Bus Service from 6 a.m. to 9 a.m. and 2 p.m.
 To 6 p.m. with One Operator Using Overtime and Standby Time